Quandela/Perceval/docs/source/reference/backends/naive.rst

 Thus, using it is not recommended in :ref:`Simulator` (except when using :meth:`probability()`) or :ref:`Processor`, but it is well suited for applications where only a few output probabilities matter.
+If the whole or most of the computational space is needed, other backends like :ref:`SLOSBackend` are more suited.

+This backend is available in :ref:`Processor` by using the name :code:`"Naive"`.

 >>> import perceval as pcvl
 >>> c = pcvl.Circuit(4) // pcvl.BS() // (2, pcvl.BS())